-The senior unsecured debt issued by BOI Group is likely to face moderate loss-given-failure because of the small amount of debt subordinated to it.
+The senior unsecured debt issued by BOI Group is likely to face low loss-given-failure because of the small amount of debt subordinated to it.
 We assume that the holding company's senior obligations benefit from the subordination of both the holding company's and the bank's subordinated instruments.
 However, we believe that the holding company's senior unsecured debt is economically junior to the bank's senior unsecured debt, based on our forward-looking view that it will eventually fund debt which is contractually, structurally or statutorily subordinated to the operating company's external senior debt.
-This results in a baa2 PRA for the senior unsecured debt issued by the holding company to be positioned at the same level of BOI's BCA.
+This results in a baa1 PR Assessment for the senior unsecured debt issued by the holding company to be positioned one notch above BOI's BCA.